mjordan/islandora_migrate_cdm_collections/README.md

 There is another option in `get_collection_data.php` that warrants explanation.
 If you set the `$get_collection_field_info` variable to TRUE, each of the Islandora collection objects created by the Drush script will have a datastream with the DSID 'CDMFIELDINFO'.
 This datastream is not required but it will contain a snapshot, in JSON format, of the collection's metadata configuration, which may prove useful in your migration process or for some unforseen purpose in the future.

-### Step 2: Getting collection data from your CONTENTdm server
+### Step 2: Importing collection objects into Islandora

 Once you have run `get_collection_data.php` and copied its output to your Islandora server, you must run the drush command `drush create-islandora-collections-from-cdm` to create the collection objects (and optionally, Drupal nodes corresponding to the objects) described in the output of `get_collection_data.php`.